-The following information describes the Medical Necessity care guidelines used by Blue Cross and Blue Shield of Illinois (BCBSIL) for its group, retail and government products.
-Similar behavioral health programs are implemented across product lines, but requirements may vary dependent upon the product.
+The following information describes the Medical Necessity care guidelines utilized by Blue Cross and Blue Shield of Illinois (BCBSIL) for its group, retail and government products.
+Similar behavioral health programs are implemented across product lines but requirements may vary dependent upon the product.

-The BCBSIL Behavioral Health Team uses nationally recognized, evidence based and/or state or federally mandated clinical review criteria for all its behavioral health clinical decisions.
+The BCBSIL Behavioral Health (BH) Team utilizes nationally recognized, evidence based and/or state or federally mandated clinical review criteria for all its behavioral health clinical decisions.

 The appropriate use of treatment guidelines requires professional medical judgment and may require adaptation to consider local practice patterns.
 Professional medical judgment is required in all phases of the health care delivery and management process that should include consideration of the individual circumstances of any particular member.
 The guidelines are not intended as a substitute for this important professional judgment.